ProgGugs/ProgGugs/README.md

 - ☁️ I’m currently learning Cloud Computing
 - 👨‍💻 I’m looking to collaborate on various open source initiatives
 - 📫 How to reach me: @gustavao784@gmail.com
-- ⚡ Fun fact: I love to learn new things!
+- ⚡ Main personality trait: I love to learn new things!